mike01/pypacker/README.md

 Protocols itself (see layerXYZ) generally don't have much documentation because those are documented by their respective RFCs/official standards.

+**Q**:	How fast is pypacker?

+**A**:	For detailed results see performance tests in test directory.
+As a rule of thumb compared
+	to scapy packet parsing from raw bytes is four times faster.

 **Q**:	How can new protocols be added?

 **A**:	Short answer: Extend Packet class and add the class variable __hdr__ to define header fields.